 Get stories and expert advice on all things related to college and parenting.

-When my oldest son graduated college three years ago, I wasn't prepared for the grueling nature of the ceremonies and festivities and, afterwards, felt as if I had run a marathon without any training.
+When my oldest son graduated from college, I wasn't prepared for the grueling nature of the ceremonies and festivities and, afterwards, felt as if I had run a marathon without any training.

 Thursday morning, we made it to the first ceremony in plenty of time.
 It got hot and humid quickly but, thoughtfully, the university had provided water bottles at each seat.
 We baked and sweated through the lengthy processional, speeches and conferring of degrees, but as we watched our son walk across the stage as his name was called, it all felt worth it.